All Episodes

 He's also an expert on the Hunter Biden problem.

-We're going to talk about that next and the role that social media has played in covering it up and whether it's fair to consider the activity that's Twitter, Facebook, and other social media played as a campaign contribution violation.
+We're going to talk about that next and the role that social media has played in covering it up and whether it's fair to consider the activity that Twitter, Facebook, and other social media played as a campaign contribution violation.

-He's Peter Schweitzer, America Eggers.
+He's Peter Schweitzer, America Edgar.

-We are the co-host of the drill down podcast.
+We are the co-host of the Drill Down podcast.

-You can hear that podcast at the drilldown.com.
+You can hear that podcast at thedrilldown.com.

 We're in for Sean Hannity.